 Joan is therefore entitled to the highest rebate amount of 24.608%

-Alternatively Joan can apply for the rebate amount to be offset come tax time.
+Alternatively, Joan can apply to have the rebate amount offset at tax time.

 The importance of updating your income with your health insurer

-If your income falls into one of the higher income tiers listed above and you have not informed your health insurer, then you might receive a larger private health rebate than you were entitled to.
+If you earn within one of the higher income tiers listed above and haven’t informed your health insurer, you might receive a private health rebate that’s larger than you’re entitled to.

 On your tax return, the ATO calculates your correct rebate based on your income and compares this with the rebate you claimed during the year.